 Having cloud-based servers rather than on-site servers is often cheaper, and it frees up space within the school to be used by other activities.
 Lots of cloud-based applications can save time and therefore money on daily administrative tasks.

 It’s quick to access information, students can work together without needing to be physically together, and students enjoy using online resources.
 There are no obstacles to learning – all the resources are securely available to students to access at any time, from anywhere.

 Department or year group meetings and pooled resources can be updated instantly, with everyone working together simultaneously in real-time, supporting teachers who need to leave school at the end of the day and work later in the evening or at other times throughout the day from home or elsewhere.

-With student numbers continuing to rapidly increase, now is the ideal time for schools to start adopting cloud platforms.
+With student numbers continuing to rapidly increase, now is the ideal time for schools to start adopting cloud platforms, especially with some schools not returning to full capacity classrooms in September.
 It is vital that teacher workload and teaching resources are in line with these increased pressures.
 Now is the time to embrace the power of the cloud, leaving more time, budget and resources free for schools to concentrate on educating students.

 Many schools have now embraced using the cloud to share lessons and assignments with their students.“